instantdb/instant/client/www/pages/docs/auth/apple.md

 - In Instant Dashboard, Click _Redirect Origins_ → _Add an origin_
 - Add your app’s domain (e.g. `myapp.com`)
 {% /conditional %}

-{% conditional param="method" %}
-## Step 5: Add Sign In code to your app

-This step depends on a flow—please select above.
-{% /conditional %}

 {% conditional param="method" value="web-popup" %}